0Cynthia/users-system/README.md

 **author:** Refaat🌻

 ### about ###
-this repository contains a users api that allows authenticated & authorized users to preform CRUD operations against the user models (Students, Instructors, Preceptors, & Administrators).
+this repository contains a users api that allows authenticated & authorized users to preform CRUD operations against the user models.
-this repository was built in node.js & express.js, using mongo as a database.
+this repository was built in node.js & express.js, using mongo as a database; and it implements:
-the repository implements:
 - json-web-token authentication
 - role based authorization
 - models utilitizing mongoose discriminators